 Jonathan Gershenzon and Axel Schmidt, Max Planck Institute for Chemical Ecology, Jena Germany

-I've recently been involved as a co-supervisor for Stephanie Jonsson's Master's thesis on the effect of dead wood on arthropod predator diversity and predation rate of herbivorous insects, and on Matilda Gille's Master's thesis on arthropod diversity in mixed and monoculture forest stands, with a focus on natural enemies.
+I've acted as a co-supervisor for Stephanie Jonsson's Master's thesis on the effect of dead wood on arthropod predator diversity and predation rate of herbivorous insects, and on Matilda Gille's Master's thesis on arthropod diversity in mixed and monoculture forest stands, with a focus on natural enemies.

 Nordkvist M, Klapwijk MJ, Edenius L, Gershenzon J, Schmidt A & Björkman C. 2019.
 Trait‐mediated indirect interactions: Moose browsing increases sawfly fecundity through plant‐induced responses.
 Ecology and Evolution 9:10615-10629. https://doi.org/10.1002/ece3.5581